yousra291987/ChiCMaxima/README.md

 ChiCMaxima will produce files containing the significant interactions with same columns as the input table.

+# ChiCMaxima Browser

+Example of CHi-C promoters data visualized by the ChiCMaxima Browser

 # Dependencies:

     R version >= 3.2
     Bioconductor packages: Rsamtools,GenomicRanges, limma, MASS, caTools, data.table, base, zoo, RcppRoll, psych, plyr, ICSNP

+ # Questions and contacts

+ For FAQs, or for asking new questions, please see our forum: yousra.ben-zouari@fmi.ch sexton@igbmc.fr